lkilcher/dolfyn/doc/source/usage-specific.rst

 2. The ADV software must be configured properly.
 In the 'Deployment Planning' frame of the Vector Nortek Software, be sure that:

    a.
-The IMU sensor is enabled (checkbox) and set to record *'Accl AngR Mag
+The IMU sensor is enabled (checkbox) and set to record *'dAng dVel Orient'*.
-      xF'*.

    b.
 The 'Coordinate system' must be set to *'XYZ'*.